 Is Devil’s Pool Victoria Falls Safe?

 This is usually the first question everyone asks about Devil’s Pool Victoria Falls.
 And the answer is a matter of opinion.
-It is our opinion that Devil’s Pool is a relatively safe experience, but it’s not without some significant risks that you should be aware of.
+It is our opinion that Devil’s Pool is a relatively safe experience, but it’s not without some significant risks that you need to be aware of.

 In Devil’s Pool itself, there is a rock lip that protrudes upward which keeps you from falling over the edge.
 Under the low water conditions that you’re permitted to enter Devil’s Pool, you would have to try really hard to actually go up and over that rock that’s naturally keeping you in.
 This rock lip seemed thick and sturdy to us.
 Could it potentially give way one day?
 Perhaps.
 But that seemed very unlikely in our opinion.
 Still, like everything in life, there’s definitely some risk here.

 Before getting to Devil’s Pool itself, you must take a short swim in the Zambezi River right above the Falls, from Livingston Island to Devil’s Pool.
 Many people don’t realize this.
-You cross a portion of the Zambezi River by swimming partially up-current for the first half.
+You cross a portion of the Zambezi River by swimming partially up-current for the first half of the swim.
 For the latter half you transition to swimming across and down current.
 There are guides that will instruct you.
-The current wasn’t strong at all, but it was a current nonetheless.
+The current wasn’t strong at all, but there was a current nonetheless.
 This swim takes place what I’d estimate to be about 50 to 100 meters from the edge of the Falls.
 Weaker swimmers are accommodated by walking over in the stomach-deep water while holding hands with a guide.

 Most accidents that have occurred at Devil’s Pool Victoria Falls have been people slipping on wet rocks, causing some minor injuries.
 Be careful on these rocks!
 Don’t let your guard down just because you’re not right on the edge of the waterfall.

 As if the threat of falling off this enormous waterfall wasn’t enough, you also must consider the risk of running into a hippo or crocodile in Devil’s Pool.
-Yes, there are also hippos and crocodiles in the water atop Victoria Falls.
+Yes, there are also hippos and crocodiles in the waters atop Victoria Falls.
 Guides do check for crocodiles before entering the water.
 Our guide told us he’s never seen any crocodiles in Devil’s Pool itself, but this most definitely is their habitat.
 The waters here are fairly shallow and I’d like to think that such a large creature like a croc or hippo would be clearly evident, so I don’t view this as too big of a risk.
 Yet it is certainly not outside the realm of possibility.
 We did spot some hippos during the short boat ride to Devil’s Pool.

 So is Devil’s Pool completely safe?
 No, of course not.
 Just look at it.
 You’re hanging off the edge of one of the largest waterfalls in the world and sharing the water with nearby crocs and hippos!